f5devcentral/sslo-script-tools/internal-layered-architecture/README.md

     `call SSLOLIB::target "bypass" ${sni} "SRCIP"`

-- Use the following commands to query the proc function for matches (all return true or false) All commands run in CLIENTSSL_CLIENTHELLO to act on SSL traffic.
+- Use the following commands to query the proc function for matches (all return true or false) The following commands run in CLIENTSSL_CLIENTHELLO to act on SSL traffic.

       Source IP Detection (static IP, IP subnet, data group match) SRCIP IP:<ip/subnet>